itscodenation/curriculum-15-16/units/14-javascript2_2/lessons/4-project/README.md

 Teachers should keep track of student success while they are presenting to the class.

 ###How to Submit
 Students must push all final code to their GitHub repository.
+To push changes in Cloud 9 the following commands must be run in the terminal:

+`git status`
+`git add .`
+`git commit -m "example comment"`
+`git push origin master`

-Students will then share the link to their repo at bit.ly/ScriptEdProjects
+**Students will then share the link to their repo at bit.ly/ScriptEdProjects**